In some cases, surgery may be advised to help improve hearing loss.

 Types of surgery include:

 Stapedectomy—This is a microsurgical procedure to treat otosclerosis in which the stapes bone is removed and replaced with a prosthesis.
 Hearing may be better right away, but some bleeding behind the eardrum may keep hearing reduced.
-Very significant improvement in hearing should occur after 10 days to two weeks.
+Very significant improvement in hearing should occur after 10 days to 2 weeks.
 Complications include severe hearing loss, facial nerve weakness, dizziness, infection, and the risk that the procedure may not be helpful.

 Tympanoplasty—A graft of ear tissue is made through microsurgery to close a perforation (hole) in the eardrum.
 This is done to restore the middle ear hearing mechanism.
 It takes several weeks after surgery to determine if the procedure was a success.
 Complete recovery takes about 4 weeks.
 The hearing will improve, and when your doctor looks in the ear canal, he or she will see a healed eardrum.
 Complications include facial nerve weakness dizziness, infection, and a recurrence of the perforation.